audiofilter/mex-it/README.md

 C++ 11 code to automatically create Matlab mex function based on generic C++ functions.

-###Only a single header file "mex-it.h" is required to be included as in example below
+###Only a single header file "mex-it.h" is required

 The methodology is based on that used in the dlib library